bourquenoud/ass/README.md

  - ASS will consider escaped double quotes as invalid escape sequences, while still escaping them.
 This may lead to crash or invalid assembler.
  - ASS only accept partial regex, the "|", negative sets, any grouping and look-head aren't supported.
- - ASS will accept multiple ID substitutions in a bit template, even though it is an undefined behaviour.
  - ASS will sometime crash when using multi-line comments.
  - ASS won't report if a pattern is fully shadowed by another.
  - ASS memory is never freed anywhere.
 As it is short-lived it isn't a huge problem, but this should be taken into account.